Read our 2019 Report Card for Carter.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Carter is shown as a purple triangle. (analysis methodology)
+Carter is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Buddy Carter sits on the following committees:

-Carter was the primary sponsor of 1 bill that was enacted:
+Carter was the primary sponsor of 5 bills that were enacted:

 Carter sponsors bills primarily in these issue areas:

 Some of Carter’s most recently sponsored bills include...

 - H.R.
 7507: State Stockpile Readiness Act of 2020